catlzy/approximate-string-alignments/README.md

 To run the programs, use the .sh shell scripts in the command line with the desired arguments, including in order sequence 1, sequence 2, the scoring matrix, penality socre, and penalty for affine gaps (only include this argument when running `affin.sh`.
 For example, for local alignment, run the following commend in terminal: `./local.sh ypestis_modern.fasta test_medieval.fasta scoringMatrix.txt -1`.
 If report `permission denied`, run `chmod +x local.sh` first, then run the above line.

 ## Output
 The program will print out the alignment score.
-The lines for printing out the aligned sequences are commented out since they can be really long.
+The lines for printing out the aligned sequences are commented out in the programs since they can be really long.
 If want the aligned sequences to be printed out, the two lines are at the end of the traceback() function for all programs.

 ## Results
 The results are as follows: